DFI.Money price prediction: What is DFI.Money (YFII)?

 Can YFII recover from its recent downturn?

-DFI.Money and its native token, YFII exist because of a hard fork from the Yield.Finance (YFI) protocol.
+DFI.Money and its native token DFI.Money (YFII) exist because of a hard fork from the Yield.Finance (YFI) protocol.
 The idea behind Yield.Finance and, by extension, DFI.Money is all about optimising yield farming.

 YFII operates on the Ethereum blockchain, which means that it is, technically, a token rather than a coin, although you will still see references to the DFI.money coin.
-It is also worth noting that the white paper says that YFII “has zero financial value”, although the market disagrees.
+It is also worth noting that the whitepaper says YFII “has zero financial value”, although the market disagrees.

 YFII price history

 Let’s take a look at YFII’s price history.
-While past performance is never any guarantee of future results, knowing what a cryptocurrency has done in the past can help us when it comes to both making and interpreting a DFI.money price prediction.
+While past performance is never any guarantee of future results, knowing what a cryptocurrency has done in the past can help us when it comes to both making and interpreting a DFI.Money crypto price prediction.

 The first few months of 2021 were a real boom time for crypto and, to a certain extent, YFII got caught up in the action.
-The coin moved upwards, with peaks and troughs, and even managed to top $3,000 at various points in February, April and May.
-During the summer, it spent most of its time oscillating around $1,500, with the low point coming on 22 June, when the token was worth $1,334.30.
+The coin moved upwards, with peaks and troughs, and even managed to climb above $3,000 at various points in February, April and May.
+During the summer, it spent most of its time oscillating around $1,500, with the low point coming on 22 June 2021, when the token was worth $1,334.30.

-Sadly for investors, any hopes that it would go back to match, or even beat, its all-time high were soon dashed and by the end of September it stood at $4,041.38.
-October was worse, closing at $3,769.76, while November saw a little bit of recovery as the market went bullish in the wake of bitcoin reaching new heights, with YFII reaching $4,408.32 on 8 November.
+Sadly for investors, any hopes that it would go back to match, or even beat, its all-time high were soon dashed and by the end of September 2021 it stood at $4,041.38.
+October was worse, closing at $3,769.76, while November saw a little bit of recovery as the market turned bullish in the wake of Bitcoin reaching new heights, with YFII reaching $4,408.32 on 8 November 2021.

-So far, 2022 has been a tough year for crypto and YFII has been one of many coins and tokens that have done poorly.
-January saw the token fall to $2,353.08, while any hopes investors may have had in February were nixed as soon as Russia invaded Ukraine and the price, which had already fallen under $2,000, dropped to $1,614.27 on 24 February.
+So far, 2022 has been a tough year for crypto generally and YFII has been one of many coins and tokens that have done poorly.
+January saw the token fall to $2,353.08, while any hopes investors may have had in February were nixed as soon as Russia invaded Ukraine and the price, which had already fallen under $2,000, dropped to $1,614.27 on 24 February 2022.

-The token recovered to close the day at $754.60, but soon fell down again and, on 27 May, YFII was worth about $585.
-It remained around this level until 23 June, when it rocketed up to close the day at $883, and the growth continued over the next few days, with the crypto reaching a peak of $2,288.28 on 25 June.
-After that, though, there were some losses to see YFII stand at below $1,000 for a while, before a recovery saw it stand at about $1,450 on 20 July.
+The token recovered to close the day at $754.60, but soon fell down again and, on 27 May 2022, YFII was worth about $585.
+It remained around this level until 23 June, when it rocketed up to close the day at $883, and the growth continued over the next few days, with the crypto reaching a peak of $2,288.28 on 25 June 2022.

 At that time, there were 38,596 YFII in circulation out of a total supply of 39,375.
-This gave it a market capitalistion of about $56m, making it the 364th largest crypto by that metric.
+This gave it a market capitalistion of just $65m, making it the 356th largest crypto by that metric.

-Before we look at DFI.money price predictions, keep in mind that cryptocurrencies are highly volatile, which means there is a very real likelihood that the forecasts are wrong.
-Also, longer-term crypto price predictions are very often made using an algorithm, which means they can change at any time.
+Before we look at any DFI.Money price predictions, keep in mind that cryptocurrencies are highly volatile, which means there is a very real likelihood that the forecasts are wrong.
+Also, longer-term crypto price predictions are often made using an algorithm, which can change at any time.

-Finally, WalletInvestor says that YFII should fall down considerably from where it is now over the next 12 months and, in July 2023, it should be worth a little under $78.10.
+Finally, WalletInvestor says that YFII should fall down considerably from where it is now over the next 12 months and, in July 2023, it should be worth a little over $118.90.